jseptienr/CarND-Advanced-Lane-Finding-P4/README.md

 detect the lane on the road using computer vision methods.
 In the following sections, I explain the different steps taken to implement a successful detection pipeline.

 The submission consists of the following files:
-* writeup.md - you are reading it!
+* README.md - writeup for the project
 * AdvancedLaneLines.ipynb - contains the code used in the project
 * output_images - folder containing sample output
-* project_output.mp4 - processed project video using the pipeline
+* project_output1.mp4 - processed project video using the pipeline

 ## Camera calibration